avsaiprasad/Dating-Application-Database/README.md

-The Script is to be run in SYSADMIN to create the Users and grant them requisite access.
+Data_Operator_Details_Data The script is to be run in User - DATA_OPERATOR to load details data into objects - Gender and Relationship Type.

+Username - DATA_OPERATOR, Password - NxXPY6boUurG9